InfraWay/generate-kube-config/README.md

 # Generate kubeconfig file
-Action generating Kubernetes config file for service account
+Action generating Kubernetes config file for specific service account.
+Config file can be used to deploy into the cluster.
+Use-case: Service Account

 ## Inputs
 ### `clusterName`
-**Required** Full cluster name, e.g. `"do-fra1-k8s-cluster-fra1-prod"`.
+**Required** Full cluster name, e.g. `"do-fra1-k8s-cluster-dev"`.

 ## Outputs
 Generated kubeconfig will be stored in `$HOME/.kube/config`